Sunday 29 January 2012

 A Silly Tree existed for only a year, forming in July 1980 and splitting up in July 1981.
 In that time they went through a variety of different line-ups, initially as a trio of Gary Stubbs on bass, guitar and vocals, Alan Holmes on guitar and bass and Mark Creathorne on drums.

-Gary and Alan were inspired to form the group while attending a gig by The Pop Group
+Gary and Alan were inspired to form the group while attending a gig by

-Pen-Y-Bryn Manor in Abergwyngregyn where Mark's family were living at the time.
+This is the first documented recording of the trio, recorded in a room at the top of the tower of Pen-Y-Bryn Manor in Abergwyngregyn where Mark's family were living at the time.
 The material is pretty much a run through of the set from their debut gig at the Castle Hotel in Bangor that same week, but with the addition of an out-of-character cover version of Herman's Hermits' "It's Alright Now" which thankfully never made it to the group's live repertoire!

 A Silly Tree - Pen-Y-Bryn Manor, Abergwyngregyn, North Wales